sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

                 ```
     - **Added L1 Regularization**
         - Added **L1 Regularization** on top of the original loss function.
+            - To enable L1 Regularization, set the scale value to more than 0.
+If set to 0, the L1 Regularization won't be used.
-            - To enable L1 Regularization, use this following command line:
+            - To enable L1 Regularization, this following command line is an example:
                 ```
-                --l1_regular \
+                --l1_regular=0.001 \
                 ```
 - **performance_rnn_train.py**
     - Added command line flags for Early Stopping, Rhythm Loss, Harmonic Progression Loss, and L1 Regularization, so they can be controlled manually.